Goh Chok Tong: Emeritus senior minister

-On 2 August 2018, Goh stated that ministerial pay is not enough and it will adversely impact the ability to attract competent people to join the government in the future.
-He also dismissed the idea of reducing the minister's salary as a populist move, a move that sparked controversy and public disapproval.
+In the 2015 general election, Goh ran for re-election in Marine Parade GRC led by Tan Chuan-Jin and was reelected with 64.07% of the vote against Workers' Party team led by ex-NCMP Yee Jenn Jong.

 In 2018, Goh's first volume authorised biography book titled Tall Order: The Goh Chok Tong Story was published.
 It details Goh's life from his childhood to until he took office as Singapore's second prime minister in 1990.

 In an interview in 2019, Goh stated that he believed a 75% to 80% majority in Parliament, in the future, would constitute a 'strong mandate' for the Singapore government.
 In the same interview, he noted that he does not believe the electoral system needed any further tweaking.

 On 4 August 2019, Goh made a Facebook post stating that he felt saddened by how his long-time friend, former PAP politician Tan Cheng Bock, had "lost his way" by forming a new political party, Progress Singapore Party (PSP), to contest in the next general election.

-On 25 June 2020, Goh made a Facebook post announcing his retirement as a Member of Parliament for Marine Parade GRC after 44 years of service and will therefore retire from politics.
+On 25 June 2020, Goh made a Facebook post announcing his retirement as a Member of Parliament for Marine Parade GRC after 44 years of service and will therefore retire from politics and was replaced by newcomer Tan See Leng.